Property Tax Deduction: Can You Write Off Real Estate Tax?

 Can You Deduct Property Taxes?

-If you decide to claim the standard deduction, you can’t also deduct your property taxes.
-This might make financial sense: If your standard deduction would be higher than any savings you could gain by itemizing your taxes, it makes more sense to claim that standard deduction.
+If you decide to claim the standard deduction, you can’t also itemize to deduct your property taxes.
+If your standard deduction would be higher than any savings you could gain by itemizing your taxes, it makes more sense to claim that standard deduction.
 If you’d save more by itemizing and claiming your property tax deduction, you should itemize and not claim the standard deduction.

 How To Claim Your Property Tax Deduction